 International Roughness Index (IRI).
 An index computed from a longitudinal profile measurement using a quarter-car simulation at a simulation speed of 50 mph (80 km/h).

 Mean Roughness Index (MRI).
 The average of the IRI values for the right and left wheel tracks.

+a.
+MRIO.
+The MRI of the existing pavement prior to construction.

+b.
+MRII.
+The MRI value that warrants an incentive payment.

+c.
+MRIF.
+The MRI value that warrants full payment.

+d.
+MRID.
+The MRI value that warrants a financial disincentive.

 Areas of Localized Roughness (ALR).
 Isolated areas of roughness, which can cause significant increase in the calculated MRI for a given sublot.

-Lot.
-A lot will be defined as a continuous strip of pavement 1 mile (1,600 m) long and one lane wide.
-When the length of a continuous strip of pavement is less than 1 mile (1,600 m), that pavement will be included in an adjacent lot.
-Structures will be omitted when measuring pavement length, but will not be considered as a discontinuity and the numbering of sublots will not restart.
-The limits of the structure shall include the entire length between the outside ends of both connector pavements.

 Sublot.
-Lots will be divided into 0.1 mile (160 m) sublots.
-A partial sublot greater than or equal to 264 ft (80 m) resulting from an interruption in the pavement will be subject to the same evaluation as a whole sublot.
+A continuous strip of pavement 0.1 mile (160 m) long and one lane wide.
+A partial sublot greater than or equal to 264 ft (80 m) will be subject to the same evaluation as a whole sublot.
 Partial sublots less than 264 ft (80 m) shall be included with the previous sublot for evaluation purposes.

 Corrective Work.
 Corrective work shall be completed according to the following.